esnitkin914/Comparative_Genomics/day2_morning/README.md

 Now to check the example assemblies residing in your day2am folder, run the below quast command.
 Make sure you are in day2am folder in your home directory using 'pwd'

+SInce Quast needs an older version of python, we will deactivate the current environment and run quast outside micro612 environment.

 ```
+conda deactivate

+module load python2.7-anaconda/2019.03

 quast.py -o quast SRR5244781_contigs.fasta SRR5244821_contigs.fasta
 ```